Free Sofia Tour’s Tips and Tricks

 Belogradchik Rocks and Fortress – How to Get There, History & More

 Bulgaria offers so much variety when it comes to day trips.
-There’s a lot to see and it is sometimes hard to prioritize.
-Most visitors with a 2-3 day stay in the country usually choose a trip to Plovdiv or the Rila Monastary.
+There’s a lot to see, and it is sometimes hard to prioritize.
+Most visitors with a 2-3 day stay in the country usually choose a trip to Plovdiv or the Rila Monastery.
 However, if you have more time, a trip to the Belogradchick Rocks and Fortress will surely be one to remember.
 History Belogradchick is a town in the North West of Bulgaria.
 While the region itself is economically lagging behind other regions in the country, there is something that attracts local and foreign visitors alike.
 And that’s the famous Belogdradchick Rocks and Fortress.
 Truth is, Bulgaria is not famous for its castles.
-However, this one is definitely among the ones worth visiting.
+However, this one is definitely worth visiting.
 Not only because of the fortress itself but because of the way it’s situated among the incredibly beautiful rocks.
 In fact, the fortress has been there in different shapes and forms for the past 2000 years.
-Artefacts found in the area (such as Roman coins, ceramics […]
+Artifacts found in the area (such as Roman coins, ceramics, and more) prove […]

 November 18, 2020